 - We have written information available in several other languages.

-I have an ADA (Americans with Disabilities Act) accommodation request; what can be done and who can assist me?
+I have an ADA (Americans with Disabilities Act) accommodation request.
+What can be done and who can assist me?

-- The office is wheel-chair accessible.
+- The office is ADA accessible.

 - For deaf or hearing impaired who sign, we use a video interpretation service (much like skype).

 - For other accommodations, contact us for information

 Safety Considerations if Living in a Home Where Violence May Occur:

 - Decide and plan where you will go if you leave home.